A Century of Innovation Now Focused on Transplantation

 For over 100 years, CSL Behring has put patients first by delivering on its promise to discover and develop innovative life-changing therapies to address many of the world’s most serious and rare disorders.
 We’re now bringing that same commitment to transplantation.

 Committed to Our Mission

 CSL Behring recognizes that the transplant community continues to face significant challenges in both solid organ and stem cell transplantation.
 We look to apply our leadership, experience, and discoveries in immunology and autoimmune diseases to help patients who require, or have received, a transplant.

 Solid Organ Transplant

-Our mission is to offer new hope to patients on the waiting list and post transplantation by investigating new therapies to address AMR and improve patient outcomes.
+Our immediate mission is to offer new hope to kidney transplant recipients by investigating new therapies to address AMR and improve patient outcomes.

 Stem Cell Transplant

 Stem cell transplantation, also known as hematopoietic cell transplant (HCT) or bone marrow transplant, is a potentially curative treatment for certain blood cancers with proper donor/recipient matches.
-Approximately 25,000 allogeneic cell transplants (donor cells) were performed in the United States and Europe in 2015.
+According to the Center for International Blood & Marrow Transplant Research (CIBMTR), approximately 27,000 allogeneic cell transplants (donor cells) were performed in the United States and Europe in 2017.
 Acute graft-versus-Host Disease (GvHD) is a life-threatening immunological complication of allogeneic HCT and a leading cause of mortality and morbidity after transplant.
 There is a significant unmet need for more effective, less toxic therapies for prevention and treatment of GvHD.

-Through a commitment to ongoing research, CSL Behring is dedicated to investigating new therapies for patients who develop GvHD following allogeneic hematopoietic cell transplant.
+Through a commitment to ongoing research, CSL Behring is dedicated to investigating new therapies for patients to prevent and treat GvHD following allogeneic hematopoietic cell transplant.

 " At CSL, we work each day as if someone’s life depends on it - because it really does.
 "Paul Perrault